mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 ) <fig:classdiagram>

 TaMaRa consists of multiple C++ classes (@fig:classdiagram).
-Broadly speaking, these classes combine together to form the following algorithm:
+Broadly speaking, these classes combine together to form the following algorithm.
+This is also shown in @fig:algodiagram.

 1. Analyse the RTLIL netlist to generate `tamara::RTLILWireConnections` mapping; which is a mapping between an RTLIL Cell or Wire and the other Cells or Wires it may be connected to.